gabrielibson/clock/README.md

 # Clock

-Simulator a electronic point control where users can add and check their electronic point registers.
+Simulator of an electronic point control where users can add and check their electronic point registers.

 ## Built With